-The purpose of the program is to provide an opportunity for parties and counsel to resolve civil cases*, prior to a final hearing or trial.
+Rule 32 (effective October 1, 2013) now governs the process for ADR/Mediation.
+The purpose of ADR is to provide an opportunity for parties and counsel to resolve civil cases prior to a trial or final hearing.

-The Rule 170 program has both volunteer and market rate mediators on its roster.
-A link to the lists is available on this website.
-Neutral Case Evaluation is also available on with a volunteer or market rate neutral who will assist the parties and counsel.
+The Rule 32 program has both volunteer and market rate mediators on the roster.
+The master list of all mediators is available by clicking on this link: Listing of Rule 32 Neutrals for Superior Courts .
+Each person's bio is available by clicking on their name.
+A hard copy of the master chart is also available at each of the Superior Court locations.
 Arbitration is available as well, although there is no volunteer option if arbitration is selected.
 Rather, we have tried to make arbitration cost effective so that parties and counsel who would like to expedite resolution of their case using arbitration, can do so in a cost effective manner.

 You may contact the Office of Mediation & Arbitration via email at email@example.com.